TheArturthur/CoppermindScraper/Cosmere/Matthew Cobb.md

 Cobb had been more sensitive to all deaths than her and this difference seemed to have alienated them.
 She respects him but stands firm on her decisions.
 The other disagreement is on the existence of the defect causing Chaser to become a traitor, and moreover that this would be passed to Spensa.

 ### Jorgen
-Cobb knows and acknowledges Jorgen’s background and gives him the fight leader position since he first day.
+Cobb knows and acknowledges Jorgen’s background and gives him the fight leader position since the first day.
 Still, he is as tough with him as with anyone, snapping at him when arrogant.
 He does give good leadership advice and wants him to earn respect.

 ## Trivia